Wall Street Breakfast: What's Next For TikTok?

 Keystone XL, Dakota Access at risk under a Biden administration.

-Target (NYSE:TGT) and Ulta Beauty (NASDAQ:ULTA) pair up for the long term.
+Target (TGT) and Ulta Beauty (ULTA) pair up for the long term.

-Amid cold-storage hurdle, Sanofi (NASDAQ:SNY) and J&J (NYSE:JNJ) may beat logistical challenges.
+Amid cold-storage hurdle, Sanofi (SNY) and J&J (JNJ) may beat logistical challenges.

 Today's Markets